 Students learn about cartography, metadata management, scale, database management, and also other GIS applications.
 Graduates can create GIS maps from databases that are linked to local analytics and thus garner jobs in a variety of different areas.
 In addition, students can choose from three other program options and can take classes online or on campus.

-Bismarck State College opened in 1939 and is the only polytechnic institution in North Dakota.
-Thousands of students each year complete various programs to prepare them for their chosen career paths.
-The college offers online programs, hybrid classes, and in-person classes for most programs.
+The college opened in 1939 and is the only polytechnic institution in North Dakota.
+Thousands of BSC students each year complete various programs to prepare them for their chosen career paths.
+The college offers online programs, hybrid classes, and also in-person classes for most programs.